Are you looking for tips and guidance on betting on water polo? Here you go!

 Where to watch water polo live: TV and online streaming

 Live coverage of the sport is mainly available on websites such as len.eu for European tournaments and leagues.
 In the USA, where college water polo dominates, cwpatv.com offers streaming services.
 In Australia OVOPlay offers live coverage of both their men’s and women’s domestic league, while the international federation for water sports, FINA, offers a streaming service for international games, www.finatv.live/en.
-Water polo in-play odds and live streaming is offered by several sportsbooks in the Canada Bet365, William Hill and Unibet.
+Water polo in-play odds and live streaming is offered by several sportsbooks in the US, such as Bet365, Caesars, and Unibet.

 This year the top target for those at the game’s pinnacle is to represent their country in the World Water Polo Championships.
-They form part of the World Aquatic Championships taking place in Fukuoka, Japan, the water polo running from May 13-29 2022.
+They form part of the World Aquatic Championships taking place in Fukuoka, Japan, the water polo running from 14 to 30 July 2023.

-USA, Spain and Australia – the defending gold, silver and bronze medalists from South Korea 2021 – along with Australia top the women’s seeds.
+USA, Italy and Greece – the defending gold, silver and bronze medalists from 2022 – along with Australia top the women’s seeds.

 Paris 2024 Summer Olympics Water Polo Championship